griquelme/tidyms/docs/quickstart.rst

 ---------------------

-Visualization of the data can be done in a similar way using the plot attribute, which has methods to generate common used plots, for example a PCA scores plot can be easily plot:
+Visualization of the data can be done in a similar way using the plot attribute, which has methods to generate commonly used plots, for example a PCA scores plot can be easily plotted:

 .. code-block:: python